<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=118821590194430&amp;ev=PageView&amp;noscript=1">

 For centuries, India has been a beer-and-spirits kind of country.
 And despite its ancient tradition of winemaking, the country is still in its infancy as far as modern wine production goes.
 Today, you can expect to find two main winegrowing regions: Nashik, in the state of Maharashtra, near Mumbai; and Nandi Hills, in Karnataka, which is near Bangalore.

-In 2008, though, Krsma Estates was established in the Hampi Hills, a hot and dry area which is not typically a wine region.
+In 2008, though, Krsma Estates was established in the Hampi Hills, a hot and dry area that is not typically a wine region.
 Krsma Estates founder Krishna Prasad stumbled upon a farmer in the region growing wine grapes and much to his surprise, the soil was producing fantastic grapes.

 Today, Krsma produces three wines per year.
 His Cabernet Sauvignon is his most successful offering, having been commended at several international competitions for its classic take on the fruit-forward varietal.